peterdavidconley/bitcoin-bond-market/README.md

 ## Design

-A mock design can be found here.
+A mock design can be found here: [Canva Design Link](https://www.canva.com/design/DAE8cbDH7Co/qwqVKXQ48lUYaL3tTu5WLA/view?website#2)

 ## API Endpoints

 Below are the references to the APIs for the bond market data.

--->
--->
 -->

 ## Tech/framework used